 Every year, researchers and teams of investigators working in hospitals, universities, and research institutes across Canada apply for funding from our organization.
 They seek support for a variety of cystic fibrosis research projects – from basic lab research to support for clinical trials to studies on quality of life and drug discovery.

 The pursuit of excellence through the rigorous peer review of all applications is the cornerstone of all Cystic Fibrosis Canada’s funding decisions, and is essential for fulfilling Cystic Fibrosis Canada’s mission.
 An excellent scientific review process substantially enhances the overall CF research effort, leading to a major beneficial impact on individuals affected by cystic fibrosis, and ensures research with the greatest potential to treat, manage or cure CF receives funding.

-The recommendations of the peer review panel, together with a statement of the budget implications, are presented to Cystic Fibrosis Canada’s Board of Directors.
+The recommendations of the scientific review panel are presented to Cystic Fibrosis Canada’s Board of Directors.
 The Board is then responsible for the final decisions of Cystic Fibrosis Canada regarding all research policies and funding.